CommonAccord/Cmacc-Org/Doc/S/About/Landing3.md

 Blog.sec=<a href="http://commonaccord.wordpress.com">CommonAccord.Wordpress.com</a>

 Codification.sec=Codification of legal form documents makes them transparent and continuously improving.
 It is part of the tradition of legal codification - from Hammurabi through Napoleon, the UCC, the ALI, and Creative Commons.
-Codification demystifies law and encourages <a href="http://p2pfoundation.net/Common_Accord">transparency and autonomy</a>.
+Codification demystifies law and encourages transparency and autonomy</a>.
+It can also be a step toward global legal codes, which can be used to create a global legal system.  <a href="https://www.youtube.com/watch?v=4ZfsyTPYFIA">See this video</a> for a taste of the experience.
+It is best done as part of a community effort<a href="https://wiki.p2pfoundation.net/Common_Accord"> a P2P creation.</a>

 Code-ification.sec={Code-ify.sec}<li>{PDS.sec}<li>{Synchronization.sec}<li>{OnGitHub.sec}<li> {InfoLinks.sec} <li>{CDL.sec}